Architecture¶

 (text: str, provider: str, model: str, session) -> (action, findings) |

 Buffered response scanning.
 Runs INSTEAD of async scan when set.
-Return ("block", findings) to reject response with 400.
-Pro only. |
+Return ("block", findings) to reject response with 400. |

 Dashboard extension hooks¶